 The Company periodically makes claims for SR&ED deductions and related expenses for income tax purposes, based on management's interpretation of the applicable legislation in the Income Tax Act (Canada).
-During the year ended December 31, 2022, the Company received and recognized \$nil of SR&ED claims for the 2021 taxation year \$\mathbb{Q}021 - \$\mathbb{Q}230,945\$ for the 2020 tax year).
-The Canada Revenue Agency is still reviewing the Company's \$270,357 claim for the year ended December 31, 2021 and its \$21,762 claim for the 45 days ended February 15, 2022.
+During the year ended December 31, 2023, the Company received and recognized \$174,148 (2022 - \$nil) of SR&ED claims, related to the 2021 taxation year and for the 46 days ended February 15, 2022.

-On February 16, 2022, when the Company became publicly listed, it no longer qualifies for cash refundable SR&ED credits from that date forward, which will cause the Company's net research and development expenses to increase.
+As of February 16, 2022, when the Company became publicly listed, it no longer qualifies for cash refundable SR&ED credits from that date forward, which will cause the Company's net research and development expenses to increase.